-Configure Cisco firewall in Linux
+Configuring Cisco firewall in Linux machine with Minicom

-Determine connected port in Debian-based systems:
+Ok, after device is connected determine port in Debian-based systems:

 sudo dmesg | grep -i tty